atbcb/ICTTestingBaseline/_baselines/17SyncMedia.md

 **Baseline Test ID:** 17.5-ADPrerecorded

 #### Identify Content
-<p id="5IC">Pre-recorded synchronized multimedia that is not clearly labeled as a media alternative for text.</p>
+<p id="5IC">Pre-recorded synchronized multimedia. .
+Do not include media that is clearly labeled as a media alternative for text.</p>

 #### Test Instructions
 <ol id="5TI">